wang-arthur/arthurzwang.com/_pages/cv.md

 ## In Progress

-- _Minor Theories of Everything: On Popular Science and Contemporary Fiction_ (preparing book manuscript)
+- _Minor Theories of Everything: On Popular Science and Contemporary Fiction_ (book manuscript)
-- “Escape Velocity: Black Scientists and Life Writing in Outer Space” (preparing article for submission to a special issue of _MELUS_ on “Black Speculation / Black Futures”)
+- “Inventing Rape Ecology: Octavia E. Butler and the Sociobiology of Sexual Violence” (invited to revise and resubmit at _PMLA_)
-- “Inventing Rape Ecology: Octavia E. Butler and the Sociobiology of Sexual Violence” (revising article for resubmission to _PMLA_)
+- “Nothing but Mammals: Feminism, Pornography, and Sociobiology" (article manuscript)
-- “Nothing but Mammals: Feminism, Pornography, and Sociobiology" (preparing article for submission)
+- “Elegiac Macrofauna: Mourning Large Animals in North America” (article manuscript)
-- “Elegiac Macrofauna: Mourning Large Animals in North America” (preparing article for submission)
+- “Escape Velocity: Black Scientists and Life Writing in Outer Space” (article draft)
-- review of Rebecca B. Clark, _American Graphic: Disgust and Data in Contemporary Literature_ (Stanford University Press, 2022) (preparing review for _Novel: A Forum on Fiction_)
+- "Why Not Both?" review of Rebecca B. Clark, _American Graphic: Disgust and Data in Contemporary Literature_ (Stanford University Press, 2022) (book review for _Novel: A Forum on Fiction_)

 ## Editorial
-- Co-Editor, "Emerging Scholars: The 2024 Post45 Prize Essays," special issue of _Post45_, forthcoming in late 2024/early 2025
+- Co-Editor, "2024 Post45 Prize Essays," special issue of _Post45_ forthcoming in late 2024/early 2025

 Teaching
 ======